-The U.S. Parole Commission is a major driver of over-incarceration in the District.
-It has been known to hold people longer than intended and to deny parole due to non-completion of rehabilitative programs-even if the facility in which the person is being held does not offer such programs.
+hold people longer than intended43 and to deny parole due to non-completion of rehabilitative programs-even if the facility in which the person is being held does not offer such programs.
 The Commission can also revoke supervised release and send people back to prison for minor technical violations or for reasons that go against District policies.
-For example, Tyrone Hall was sent back to prison for 13 months even though he was acquitted of the misdemeanor charge that triggered his parole violation.
-Another federal agency, the Court Services and Offender Supervision Agency (CSOSA) monitors D.C.
-Code offenders after they have been released.
-And a third federal agency, the Pretrial Services Agency runs all of D.C.'s pretrial services, including drug treatment programs, mental health services, and referral to social services in the District.
+For example, Tyrone Hall was sent back to prison for 13 months even though he was acquitted of the misdemeanor charge that triggered his parole violation.44 Another federal agency, the Court Services and Offender Supervision Agency (CSOSA) monitors D.C.
+Code offenders after they have been released, and a third federal agency, the Pretrial Services Agency runs all of D.C.'s pretrial services, including drug treatment programs, mental health services, and referral to social services in the District.45

-The fact that these important decisions are in the hands of federal agencies over which local government has little control has had a devastating impact on the lives of D.C. residents and their families.
-It has also prevented progressive reforms that have the support of local residents and leaders.
-Statehood would allow the District to delegate these crucial services to state agencies accountable to local lawmakers and residents.
+The fact that these federal agencies, and not the local D.C. government, make these important decisions has had a devastating impact on the lives of D.C. residents and their families.
+Statehood would allow the District to delegate these crucial services and enact locally supported reforms to state agencies accountable to local lawmakers and residents.